Great Search Engine results start with your overall SEO friendly website.

 - Make sure all of your pages are redirected from http to https!
 This is crucial.

 - For WordPress users, ask your host if they use the WordPress migration when switching to SSL.
 Everything will be redirected for you, and save you a bit of time.
+Also, make sure to have your WordPress website has a good firewall plugin installed for tighter website security!

 - Don’t get too worried about your search rankings, as they might dip down for awhile as the https resolves.
 This usually can end up being a few days to a few weeks.